bwysocki/DesignPatterns/README.md

 Prototype - Design patern where you specify the kinds of objects to create using a prototypical instance, and create new objects by copying/cloning this prototype.
 To implement the pattern, declare an abstract base class that specifies a pure virtual clone() method.
 Any class that needs a "polymorphic constructor" capability derives itself from the abstract base class, and implements the clone() operation.
 Examples: java.lang.Object#clone() (the class has to implement java.lang.Cloneable)

+Factory method - Creational method returning an implementation of an abstract/interface type without having to specify the exact class.
+Creation through inheritance.
+Useful when you need a complicated process for constructing the object, when the construction need a dependency that you do not want for the actual class, when you need to construct different objects etc. An alternative to constructors - mostly when constructors aren't expressive enough.